-Poland has beautiful towns and cities, a lot of history, beaches, and is quite affordable compared to many Western and Central European countries.
+Poland has beautiful towns and cities, a lot of history, beaches, and it is quite affordable compared to many Western and Central European countries.

 Also, getting around via public transportation is quite easy.
 So if you haven’t added Poland to your bucket list, then you should.

 And if it is on your radar already and you are wondering about a fun Poland itinerary, then this post is perfect for you.

 - How to Get Around in 7 Days in Poland